I hate small change. I’d much prefer to have notes rather than coins. Not only are they worth more, they don’t burn a hole in my pocket.

 Moving on a few years and 1950 and 1951 pennies are worth keeping an eye out for at boot and antiques fairs as very few were minted, meaning that each has a value of around £50.

 Rumour has it that some 1p pieces are also rare, particularly the 1973 issue, but I couldn’t find any evidence of this.
-I even checked this out on eBay, only to fine a range of 1p pieces put up for auction for, you guessed it, 1p.
+I even checked this out on eBay, only to fine a range of not quite so rare 1p coins put up for auction for, you guessed it, 1p.
 One coin was on offer for 6p, but it was photographed on a leather background, which must make all the difference.

 A recent instance includes a celebration minting of 10,000 solid silver crown-sized £5 coins and 2,013 22 carat gold sovereigns trumpeting the arrival of Prince George.
 The silver coins cost around £80, while the sovereigns go for ten times that sum.